awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 When a customer cancels a subscription to a usage plan, AWS Marketplace sends an `unsubscribe-success` notification to the SNS topic\.
 To complete the process of unsubscribing the customer, you handle the `unsubscribe-success` notification by removing the customer's API keys from the usage plan\.

-### Authorize a Customer to Access a Usage Plan<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription-authorize-access-to-usage-plan"></a>
+### Authorize a customer to access a usage plan<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription-authorize-access-to-usage-plan"></a>

 To authorize access to your usage plan for a given customer, use the API Gateway API to fetch or create an API key for the customer and add the API key to the usage plan\.